 Forest Grove District, Oregon Department of Forestry 2S-6W-29

-1910's: A tree lookout was established with a rural telephone line .
-The telephone was of the crank type housed in a 'booth' resembling an outhouse.
+1910's: A tree lookout established with a rural telephone line .
+The telephone, of the crank type, housed in a 'booth' resembling an outhouse.

 November 14, 1928: "Maintenance man for Pacific Telephone & Telegraph Co. left for the summit of Trask mountain where he will spend 6 months patrolling lines during winter storms, a service little known but soon missed if removed."
 (The News-Review)

 September 1934: "The Trask detachment is now located on Trask Mountain and is engaged in the construction of a 69-foot cut-to-order creosoted lookout tower.
 All material, including a bull dozer, was shipped to the nearest point over the Flora Logging Co. railroad.
 From there the bull dozer hauled the material to the summit of the mountain, a distance of about a mile."
 (The Forest Log)

 July 31, 1936: Panorama photos taken BY S.L.M.

 Activated: March 9, 1942.
 Portland Filter Center.

 July 9, 1942: "This post was visited June 25.
 The observers on duty were Alva Seward and Bob Reed.
 Improvements consist of a 75' tower with 7x7 cab.
 A 16x24 two-room cabin is already sealed in and weatherization needs met, except that good cabinets for food storage are needed.
 A 14x24 garage can partially be used for wood storage but additional wood storage space is needed if a car is kept on the post.
 The post has a good wood show.
 As the ground cabin is used largely for aircraft spotting, another window on the N.E. side should be installed to give better visibility towards the ocean.
 The windows were quite dirty and needed washing."
 (Inspection Report from W.N.
 Parke, AWS Inspector to James Frankland, USFS)